Cyndeon/cyndeon.github.io/_posts/2025-01-20-OpenXrCustomEngine.md

  return true;
 ```
 Lastly, we will begin the actual session, this will allow us to start actually doing our rendering and other VR things (if you'd implement those, we only do rendering for this post).
+Session creation and beginning are separate steps because OpenXR uses a state machine model. xrCreateSession allocates resources but doesn't start the session lifecycle. xrBeginSession transitions the session to the RUNNING state, signaling to the runtime that we're ready to submit frames.
+The primaryViewConfigurationType must match what we selected earlier during view configuration setup, confirming to the runtime which rendering mode we'll use.

 #### CreateSwapChains()
 ```cpp